At first glance, the MACD Histogram chart indicator can easily be confused with the volume bars on a stock chart.

 On the left side of my illustration are the readings for the MACD Histogram.
 However, I use more of a visual approach when I use this chart indicator.
 I rely more on the visual presentation, including the colors, of the MACD Histogram than the actual readings.

 Some trading platforms, like TD Ameritrade that I use, allow you to customize the colors of your trading tools.
-I did just that for the MACD Histograms that I display on stock charts.
+That is what I did for the MACD Histograms displayed on my stock charts.
 I set up the colors of the MACD Histogram as follows:

 - Bright Green - Increasing Buying Momentum (section E)